Skip to main content

 A comprehensive meta-analysis published in 2024, encompassing 30 RCTs and over 11,000 patients, concluded that TRT in hypogonadal men does not increase the risk of major adverse cardiovascular events (MACE), stroke, or mortality.
 Another 2024 systematic review came to a similar conclusion, finding no difference in MACE between TRT and placebo groups.
 One meta-analysis even suggested a potential 18% reduction in cardiovascular event risk among men receiving TRT.

 The mechanisms underlying these findings are multifaceted.
-Testosterone has direct vasodilatory effects on coronary arteries, improves insulin sensitivity, and favorably alters by increasing muscle mass and reducing visceral adipose tissue ∞ a key driver of systemic inflammation and metabolic syndrome.
+Testosterone has direct vasodilatory effects on coronary arteries, improves insulin sensitivity, and favorably alters body composition by increasing muscle mass and reducing visceral adipose tissue ∞ a key driver of systemic inflammation and metabolic syndrome.

 The potential risk of erythrocytosis, which can increase blood viscosity, remains a valid clinical consideration that requires diligent monitoring.
 However, for the properly selected patient, the aggregate data suggests that the cardiovascular risks of TRT have been overstated and that the therapy may even confer a degree of cardioprotection.